 Need a Dutch mobile phone number?

-The Centre of International Affairs has developed two solutions for you, if you would like to get a Dutch phone number.
+The Centre of International Affairs has developed two solutions for you if you would like to get a Dutch phone number.
 You might ask, what's the need of getting a Dutch number?
-In the Netherlands you will recieve a BSN number once you have registered here in Rotterdam, this BSN is basically a citizen service number, once you have this you can apply for a DigiID.
-This will give you access to services offered by thee Dutch Government, more info on this can be found at CoIA.
+After arriving in the Netherlands, you will notice a Dutch phone number is necessary for a couple of things, such as opening a Dutch bank account and creating your DigiD account, which gives you access to many services offered by the Dutch government.
+If you are planning to get a (part-time) job in the Netherlands, it will also be important to have a Dutch phone number so that companies and recruiters can easily contact you by phone.
 Below are two options for the phone number for you:

 Pay-as-you-go SIM Cards - Lebara